chris-bastian/aem-synonyms-stemming-multiword/README.md

 2. Stemming (e.g: teach, teaches, teaching, teached) - is the process of reducing inflected (or sometimes derived) words to their word stem, base or root form.
 3. Multi words (e.g: tree house, covered bridge) - enabling to search on both words, or part of the words.

+## Pre-requisite
+1. Either download the package file (mybrand-test.zip) and upload to http://localhost:4502/crx/packmgr/index.jsp , OR
+2. Download the source files, make necessary changes and zip them to create a package

 ## Step-by-step guide
 1. Upload package
    Use the attached package (mybrand-test.zip) to AEM using Package Manager.
 This will add nodes to "/oak:index/mybrand"